ultrar0sa/selene-game/README.md

 ## to add in future

-- expanding game for more scenario and connecting them together
+- expanding game/actually making it
 - more target objects
 - astronaut switching